You're Approved!

 Settling In

-- If your internship is paid, you are required to apply for a Social Security number.
+If your internship is paid, you are required to apply for a Social Security Number (SSN).

-- It is wise to obtain a Social Security card while you are in the U.S., even if your internship is unpaid.
-Your Social Security number is valid for life.
+- Even if your internship is unpaid, it’s wise to get a Social Security card while you’re in the U.S. — your number is valid for life.

-- You may begin interning and receive payment while your social security number is being processed.
+- You can begin interning and receive payment while your SSN is being processed.

-- Complete this form and make copies for yourself and your family.
+Complete the emergency contact form and make copies for yourself and your family.
+It’s important that someone back home has this information in case of emergency.

 - A few days after you’ve notified InterExchange of your arrival, you will receive your insurance card via email.